 Uncovering an Important Truth

 In her 50s, Moore wondered what type of work to take on next.
-She decided to talk to a psychologist who specialized in “testing for hidden talents, and making career evaluations,” she wrote.
+She decided to talk to a psychologist who specialized in “testing for hidden talents, and making career evaluations,” she writes.

 After four days of testing, Moore learned she had dyscalculia.
 The results came as a surprise—and a relief.
 The diagnosis answered so many questions she had as a child.